 You specify the default compression level to use with the

 --innodb-compression-level= startup option for MariaDB.
-Values are 0-9.
+Values are 0-9, default is 6.
 Note that not all compression methods allow choosing the compression level and in those cases the compression level value is ignored.

 Creating compressed tables